 Many tweeps who use hashtags don’t fully understand how to properly use them.

-Just in case someone doesn’t know what a hashtag is, let’s see one of the possible definitions provided by Twitter itself:
+Just in case you don’t know what a hashtag is, let’s see one of the possible definitions provided by Twitter itself:

 “People use the hashtag symbol # before a relevant keyword or phrase (no spaces) in their Tweet to categorize those Tweets and help them show more easily in Twitter Search.”